The Website Seo

 Tip #3: Get to know every function of your website builder

 Once you’ve set up your virtual storefront, it’s best to get to know everything about its features.
 From the control panel in your hosting to the website builder you will use to lay out your pages.
 Be fanatically curious about each function and widget and learn the tools.
 You’ll be thankful for the time this saves in the future.

 By this we don’t just mean that you should optimze for keywords in a blog post (of course you should!)
 You want to know the basics of how Google search works and how your target audience finds you through Google.
 Search for a keyword that where you know you should show up.
 From there you can start to build a strategy around how to position for SEO, experiment with keywords and phrases and bit by bit use this data as information that allows you to to invest more in the strategies that have a higher return.

 We hope these four quick tips help as you build your websites and blogs.
 We’d love to hear about you experiences and questions.

-Hey friend!
-If you’ve found this post interesting or helpful others may too.
+If you have found this post interesting or useful, others may as well.
 Comment and share using the links below.
 Thanks for helping your community!